KarlJohnsonnn/MeteoDataComparison/README.md

 # Installation

-  1.  make sure to install Python 3.6 or a later verison, e.g. go to https://www.anaconda.com/download/ and pick a download depending on your operating system (this may take a while)
+  1.  install Python 3.6 or later verisons, e.g. go to https://www.anaconda.com/download/ and pick a download depending on your operating system (this may take a while)

-  2.  the following packages are nessessarry, type: conda install [packagename]
+  2.  the following packages are necessary, type: conda install [packagename]

      $ conda install -c anaconda numpy
      $ conda install -c conda-forge matplotlib